-Examples of unlawful discrimination would include denying an individual a job or promotion or denying a student the opportunity to participate in an educational activity because of his or her protected characteristic(s).
+Examples of unlawful discrimination include denying an individual a job or a promotion, or denying a student the opportunity to participate in an educational activity because of his or her protected characteristic(s).

-2. Discriminatory harassment is harassment based on an individual's protected characteristic(s).

-Discriminatory harassment is defined, for purposes of this policy, as conduct that degrades or shows hostility toward an individual because of his or her protected characteristic(s) and which:

-- a. has the intent or effect of unreasonably interfering with the individual's employment or educational endeavors; or - b. has the purpose or effect of creating a hostile, intimidating, or offensive working or educational environment ("hostile environment"). - Sexual harassment is a form of unlawful sex discrimination.
+Discriminatory harassment is harassment based on an individual's protected characteristic(s).
+Discriminatory harassment is defined, for purposes of this policy, as conduct that degrades or shows hostility toward an individual because of his or her protected characteristic(s) and which: (1) has the intent or effect of unreasonably interfering with the individual's employment or enrollment; or (2) has the purpose or effect of creating a hostile, intimidating, or offensive working, living, or learning environment ("hostile environment").